Understanding How Blind Workers Perform Job-Related Tasks

 [9.6% of employers answered correctly]

-Persons with low vision can use a magnifying glass or a portable closed circuit television.
-Non-visual ways to access these devices include memorizing buttons and locations, using bump dots or other added tactile markings, and light probes.
-The most efficient way to utilize office equipment is to memorize buttons and controls, so one doesn’t have to look at the buttons each time.
-Some office devices offer large print settings for their displays, and a few have started to offer speech command options.
+People with low vision can use a magnifying glass or a portable electronic video magnifier.
+Non-visual ways to access these devices include memorizing buttons and locations, using bump dots, braille, or other added tactile markings.
+Some office devices offer large print settings for their displays, and a more are offering speech output and command options.
 In general, devices with physical buttons are more accessible than those with touch screens.
 When possible, choose devices with high contrast buttons that are not flush to the surface.
-Some copier brands, such as Lexmark and Cannon, offer a computer interface which provides more accessibility options for people who are blind.

 4. Utilize standard industrial equipment or machinery (like sewing machines or production equipment)